zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 # Collecting stories

+- Don't underestimate the value of stories in this process.
+It can turn a picture into a memory, or give context to something that seems boring or irrelevant.
 - Don't know what questions to ask?
 No problem!
 - There's a company called StoryCorps that specializes in creating good conversations.
  + They have a ton of questions to use!